-DOE generally uses cooperative agreements to provide financial and other support to prime recipients.
+EERE generally uses cooperative agreements to provide financial and other support to prime recipients.

-Through cooperative agreements, DOE provides financial or other support to accomplish a public purpose of support or stimulation authorized by federal statute.
+Through cooperative agreements, EERE provides financial or other support to accomplish a public purpose of support or stimulation authorized by federal statute.
 Under cooperative agreements, the government and prime recipients share responsibility for the direction of projects.

-DOE has substantial involvement in all projects funded via cooperative agreement.
-See Section VI.B.x. of the FOA for more information on what substantial involvement may involve.
+EERE has substantial involvement in all projects funded via cooperative agreement.
+See Section VI.B.ix. of the FOA for more information on what substantial involvement may involve.

 ii.
-Funding Agreements with Federally Funded Research and Development Center (FFRDCs)23 iii.
-Grants
+Funding Agreements with Federally Funded Research and Development Center (FFRDCs)16

 In most cases, FFRDCs are funded independently of the remainder of the project team.
 The FFRDC then executes an agreement with any non-FFRDC project team members to arrange work structure, project execution, and any other matters.
 Regardless of these arrangements, the entity that applied as the prime recipient for the project will remain the prime recipient for the project.
-See Section III.E.ii.
+See Section III.E.iii.